-What are Magnets?
+What Are Magnets?

-An object that has the ability to generate a magnetic field is known as Magnet.
+An object that has the ability to generate a magnetic field is known as a Magnet.
 A magnet has the ability to attract ferrous objects like iron, steel, nickel and cobalt.
 In the early days, around 600 B.C. the Greeks observed that the naturally occurring ‘lodestone’ attracted iron pieces and this paved a way for the study of magnets.
-Today, magnets are very common as they can be even made artificially, giving various shapes and sizes.
+Today, magnets are very common as they can be made artificially, giving various shapes and sizes.

 The best example of common magnets seen in our household is the bar magnet.
-A bar magnet, in general, is a long and rectangular in shape of a uniform cross-section that attracts pieces of ferrous objects.
-There are two different poles of a magnet; north pole and south pole.
-The magnetic compass needle is also a commonly used device which has helped sailors for navigation in the early days, as well as today.
-The needle has a small magnet which is free to move horizontally on a pivot.
+A bar magnet, in general, is a long, rectangular object with a uniform cross-section that attracts pieces of ferrous objects.
+There are two different poles of a magnet; the north pole and the south pole.
+The magnetic compass needle is also a commonly used device which has helped sailors in navigation in the early days, as well as today.
+The needle is a small magnet which is free to move horizontally on a pivot.
 The two poles

 Stay tuned with BYJU’S to learn more about other Physics related concepts.